joonarafael/visualpathfinder/documentation/software_testing_report.md

 ### Basic Unit Testing

 Helper functions and classes used in the software are lightly tested with simple use-cases.
-These tests check normal functionality as well as some edge cases and error situations.
+These tests check normal functionality as well as some edge cases and other error situations.
 Also the pathfinding algorithms are unit tested for really small and simple maps where we check for general obstacle detection and situations for no solution.

 These tests are located [here](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/unittests "Unit Tests").

 ### Pathfinder Tests

 The basic unit tests are not a clear sign of working pathfinding algorithms.
 Thus more robust tests are required to be sure the algorithms work as intended and that they always find a true shortest path.
-While the route of the shortest path might differ, its absolute length (as in nodes and Euclidean distance) should be always identical.
+While the exact route of the shortest path might differ, its absolute length (as in nodes and Euclidean distance) should be always identical.

 The pathfinding algorithms are tested both with the smaller interactive 72x46 maps as well as with the larger "_virtual maps_" (MovingAI maps up to 1024x768).